aws-samples/serverless-streaming-datastore-sample/README.md

 ## Step 2.

-Upload the downloaded ZIP file “fromMSK.zip” to the S3 bucket you just created.
+Upload the downloaded ZIP file “fromMSK.zip”,"pythonScripts.zip" to the S3 bucket you just created.

 ## Step 3.